ugwaj/awesome-machine-learning-python/README.md

-# Machine and Deep Learning in Python
+# Machine and Deep Learning with Python

 Resources and examples.